 If you are already in France or Europe, why not keeping your carbon footprint low by taking the train?
 From Paris, you can take the high-speed train with Ouigo and travel to Nice in 6 hours for as little as 19€ if you book 3 months in advance.
 Regionally, you can go from Lyon in 4 hours or Toulon in 2 hours with Ouigo from 10€.

-Where to stay when diving in Nice?
+Where to stay in Nice?

 The Hotel Saint Paul is a newly renovated hotel on the seafront right after the harbour, which makes a perfect location for scuba divers who want to stay in Nice.
 The building used to be a school for catholic priests and still features a lovely chapel.